forcedotcom/aura/README.md

 The easiest way to build your first Aura app is from the command line, but you can easily use Aura with your favorite IDE too.

 **Note**: If you’re a Salesforce customer, we recommend that you build Lightning components or application as opposed to building an open-source Aura app.
-You'll greatly benefit from a lot of foundational architecture that makes it easy to customize Lightning Experience, Salesforce1, or other Lightning apps.
+You'll greatly benefit from a lot of foundational architecture that makes it easy to customize Lightning Experience, the Salesforce app, or other Lightning apps.
 If you're a Salesforce customer, you'll get more relevant information and learn more by starting with the [Lightning Components Basics](https://trailhead.salesforce.com/en/modules/lex_dev_lc_basics) module in Trailhead.

 ### Prerequisites